Parents SATs Information

-National curriculum tests (commonly called SATs) are held in May.
+National curriculum Assessment (commonly called SATs) are held in May.

-The results are an opportunity to compare children nationally to ensure that we are helping children to master the expected skills in Reading, Writing and Maths and make progress.
-They are also an important tool to help teachers identify children who may need additional support, and make sure this is put in place as early as possible.
+The SATS results are an opportunity to compare children nationally to ensure that we are helping children to master the expected skills in Reading, GPS (Grammar, Punctuation and Spelling) and Maths and that they make progress.
+These assessments are also an important tool to help teachers identify children who may need additional support and address any gaps they might have.
+Writing is assessed by the year 6 teachers and moderated externally.

-KS2 tests are taken up and down the country in the same order:
+KS2 tests (Y6) are taken up and down the country in the same order:

-- Wednesday: Arithmetic and Maths Reasoning Paper 1
+• Wednesday: Arithmetic Paper 1 and Maths Reasoning Paper 2

 SATs Preparation Tips for Parents and Carers